Wosiu6/gh-pages-wasm-auto-deployment/README.md

 # WASM Github Pages Deployment
-This is a repo that documents how to publish a WASM generated Blazor Server page to Github Pages
+This is a repo that documents how to publish a WASM-generated Blazor Server page to GitHub Pages The file provided will generate appropriate files on the gh-pages branch every time the branch 'main' is updated.
+This can be easily configured

 ## Setup
 - Copy .nojekyll file to your git root